helionmusic/rhinobot_heroku/README.md

 https://discordapp.com/api/oauth2/authorize?client_id=INSERTHERE&permissions=775285841&scope=bot

-Replace `INSERTHERE` in the URL with the bot client ID in the Discord developer portal.
+Replace `INSERTHERE` in the URL with the bot client ID found in the Discord developer portal.

 Clone this repository by typing `git clone https://github.com/helionmusic/rhinobot_heroku` in a Git window.
 If you want an earlier version of the bot for whatever reason, check out the [releases page](https://github.com/helionmusic/rhinobot_heroku/releases).